 So, you may also want to check out:

-- The Best Content Marketing Blogs From Last Year
+- The Best Examples of B2B Content Marketing

 - 21 Questions To Help You Build Your Content Marketing Strategy

 - The Top 200 Content Marketing Brands and Influencers

 I’m also continuously asked for sites I think are doing an amazing job of executing a branded content experience.
 I think it often helps brands who might need that little push into content marketing, to see what others are doing.

 I have a running list of about 10 sites that I typically use as examples.
 But to get a bigger and more holistic view, I asked my Twitter followers and a few of my content marketing friends for more ideas.
 Specifically, I asked them:

 The criteria I used was pretty simple: They had to be examples of a brand-owned content hub.
 I am not looking for great examples of “campaign” content like Chipotle Scarecrow, Dove’s Real Beauty Sketches or the enviable Volvo Epic Split.

 We are looking for examples of brands who continuously and consistently publish content on a site they own – like a media company.